After completing this tutorial, you will be able to:

 - Noise in the measurement.
 Noise is extraneous disturbances that are unpredictable or random and cannot be completely accounted for.

-We use lidar data to estimate tree height because it is an efficient way to measure large areas of trees (forests) quantitatively.
-However, we can process the lidar data in many different ways to estimate height.
+Lidar data can be used estimate tree height because it is an efficient way to measure large areas of trees (forests) quantitatively.
+However, you can process the lidar data in many different ways to estimate height.
 Which method most closely represents the actual heights of the trees on the ground?

 To answer the question above, let’s look at some data from a study site location in California - the San Joaquin Experimental range field site.
 You can see the field site location on the map below.